mborges-pivotal/ocpvmware4.2/README.md

 ## Wait for OCP 4.1 install

-The boostrap VM actually does the install for you; you can track it with the following command by ssh into helper node guest KVM.
+The boostrap VM actually does the install for you; you can track it with the following command by ssh into helper node.

 ```
 cd /opt/ocp4